gleitz/words/PennApps 2011/README.md

 # PennApps 2011 Hackstravaganze

-5 live demos in 5 minutes, powered by the [Hunch API][1] 5x the danger, 10x
+5 live demos in 5 minutes, powered by the [Hunch API][1].
+5x the danger, 10x the network bandwidth...
-the ACKs.

 **TL;DR Check out the [Hunch API reference][2].**

+# Demos

 ## [Fast Forward][3]